Bits-to-Photon: End-to-End Learned Scalable Point Cloud Compression for Direct Rendering: Introduction

-Since the scalable coding of point cloud geometry has been well studied in the work of SparsePCGC~\cite{wang2022sparsepcgc}, in this paper we focus on coding the color and other rendering related information in a scalable stream.
-Following the octree coding structure, we first extract features at different levels of the octree.
-We then compress the features using a hierarchical coding scheme, where the entropy coding at each level is conditioned on the up-sampled features from the previous coarser level.
-The feature bits at each level are decoded directly to 3D elliptical Gaussians with opacity and color, which can then be efficiently rendered to arbitrary view points using the Gaussian splatting technique~\cite{yifan2019differentiable,kerbl20233d,zwicker2001surface}.
-The proposed approach thus allows multiple levels of details at different bit-rate ranges.
+To address the limitations in existing approaches for point cloud compression and rendering, and inspired by the recent work of 3D Gaussian splatting~\cite{kerbl20233d}, we develop a novel point cloud compression scheme.
+Our key innovation in this paper is to design a point cloud compression scheme that compress the point cloud to a compact bit-stream that can be directly decoded to renderable 3D Gaussians, bridging the gap between point cloud compression, reconstruction, and rendering.
+Because the state-of-the-art scalable geometry coding approach in ~\cite{wang2022sparsepcgc} already achieves high coding performance for geometry, we focus on the scalable compression of the color as well as other information needed for decoding the Gaussian representation.
+Our method supports real-time decoding and rendering of high quality color point clouds, paving the way towards building interactive 3D streaming applications with free view points.

-Our feature extraction and compression and decompression modules are built upon the sparse 3D convolutional neural network based on the Minkowski Engine~\cite{choy20194d}.
-We propose a novel geometry-invariant 3D sparse convolution to address the problem of non-uniform density in the point cloud, which is crucial for color feature extraction and reconstruction.
-With the help of a differential renderer leveraging the 3D Gaussian representation, we can end-to-end optimize the encoder and decoder jointly towards better rendering quality and lower bit-rates.
+We achieve the goal of efficiency and high quality by introducing multiple techniques, including a hierarchical compression scheme and a novel geometry-invariant 3D sparse convolution.
+The hierarchical design allows multiple levels of details at different bit-rate ranges by extracting and coding the Gaussian features following the octree structure, where the feature transformation and entropy coding at a current level are conditioned on the up-sampled features from the previous coarser level.
+Our feature extraction, compression and decompression modules are built upon the sparse 3D convolutional neural network based on the Minkowski Engine~\cite{choy20194d}.
+To overcome the challenge of irregularity with point cloud data, we propose a novel geometry-invariant 3D sparse convolution, which is crucial for color feature extraction and reconstruction.
+With the help of a fast and differentiable renderer leveraging the 3D Gaussian representation, we can end-to-end optimize the encoder and decoder jointly towards better rendering quality and lower bit-rates.

-We train our model on the training set of the THuman 2.0 dataset~\cite{yu2021function4d}, which contains point clouds of full-body human in action.
-We evaluate our method on the testing set of the THuman 2.0 dataset and the 8i Voxelized Full Bodies (8iVFB) dataset \cite{dataset8i}.
-Our method achieves higher perceptual quality (substantially higher in terms of PSNR) in the rendered images at similar bit rates as G-PCC v22 and the state-of-the-art deep learning based point cloud attribute compression method \cite{fang20223dac}.
-Meanwhile, our color decoding (using GPU) is substantially faster than both G-PCC (using CPU, cannot benefit from GPU) and the learning-based method (using GPU), at 10s of milliseconds (ms) per frame, compared to seconds.
-Although the state-of-the art learned geometry decoding method that we leverage \cite{wang2022sparsepcgc} is still at 100s of ms, our method for coding the color and rendering-related information paves the way for future real-time volumetric video streaming applications.